brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 		* ``m`` : a model containing the stochastic nodes for which to evaluate log-densities.
 		* ``x`` : a value (possibly different than the current one) at which to evaluate densities.
 		* ``block`` : the sampling block of stochastic nodes over which to sum densities, if specified; otherwise, all stochastic nodes are included.
-		* ``transform`` : whether to evaluate evaluate log-densities on the link–transformed scale.
+		* ``transform`` : whether to evaluate evaluate log-densities of block parameters on the link–transformed scale.

 	**Value**